 Prague has a reputation as a “must see” city – and for a good reason.
-You can check out TripAdvisor suggestions, and here, we have some tips for you from one Agilist to another.
+You can check out TripAdvisor suggestions for Prague, and here, we have some tips for you from one Agilist to another.
 If you arrive early, or stay late, here are our favorite places that we recommend you check out.

 - John Lennon Wall.
 This site is an epitome of self-organization, ownership. and persistance.